For those that ask “What is a biogas reactor” the definition we use is as follows:

-Thus, much evidence suggests that the most effective and safe method of ammonium inhibition is a combined addition of manure and degassed biomass.
+Thus, much evidence suggests that the most effective and safe method of recovery from an ammonium inhibition incident is a combined addition of manure and degassed biomass.

 The poorest approach is to do nothing and only add the daily amount of manure or dilute the biomass with water.

 The supply of water provides a faster recovery than if it is not intervened, but on the other hand, this strategy leads to relatively low gas production.